Scots Pine: Meaning and use

 Scots Pine - Overview

-This tree is part of the Pinaceae family, one of 50 varieties of Pinus sylvestris.
-The difference between varieties is a testament to the tree's genetic adaptation to its environment and climate, making it a valuable species in the context of climate change.
+Belonging to the Pinaceae family, the Scots Pine is one of 50 varieties of Pinus sylvestris.
+These different varieties reflect the tree's ability to adapt to its environment and climate, making it an important species in the face of climate change.

 Read more Read less